 This process enables the data consumer to analyze and use data in a consistent manner.
 Typically, when data is created and stored in the source system, it’s structured in a particular way which is not known by the data consumer.
 The way staging is used in big data processing systems varies slightly.
 Apart from standard extract, transform, and load are also used in a data warehouse.
 For data lakes, data is already loaded.

 At the time of transformation, all special characters can be removed based on your requirements.
 Data formats are aligned as per industry standard (UTF 8 character set).
 Data is then exposed by creating metadata definition, such as hive tables, for consumption by data scientists or citizen data scientists.
 A common mistake at this stage is the absence of data cleansing, resulting in errors during analysis.
-If we don’t standardize by adding standard data delimiters across all of the data sets, then there is additional overhead for end users for reprocessing the data for their consumption.
+If we don’t standardize by adding standard data delimiters across all of the data sets, then there is additional overhead for end-users for reprocessing the data for their consumption.
 A standard metadata definition restricts the user from consistently utilizing all the available data.

 Active copy is representation of data as it appears in the source system at a given point of time.
 Rawcube’s DataBlaze creates an active copy based on the update frequency of the raw data.
 Also, an active archive is maintained representing the past active copy for the data sets.
 As per your requirements, older copies can be purged and optimized for storage consumption.
 Rawcube’s CloudBlaze is a policy-based automation offering active copy creation, purging, as well as movement to cold storage for the purpose of cost optimization.
-Please contact us to learn more about how we use active copy to enable pristine lake.

 Consumption (Curation Zone):